pnnl/NWQ-Sim/doc/user_manual.md

 ```

 ## Build on NERSC Perlmutter Supercomputer
+NVSHMEM is required to enable multi-gpu execution on Perlmutter HPC.
+The current NVSHMEM library has an issue where it prevents multi-GPU execution from utilizing more than 2GB of GPU memory on each GPU.
+We have provided a fix for this issue in the source code.

-follow these steps to build NWQ-Sim on the NERSC Perlmutter Supercomputer:
+Follow these steps to build NWQ-Sim on the NERSC Perlmutter Supercomputer:

 1. Initialize the environment with provided script